freedomotic/fd-user-manual/docs/source/need-help/faq.rst

 How to run Freedomotic headless (server mode with no GUI)
 ---------------------------------------------------------
-In Freedomotic also GUIs are plugins.
+In Freedomotic GUIs are plugins.
 Freedomotic is shipped with a basic desktop GUI plugin installed into *FREEDOMOTIC_ROOT/plugins/devices/frontend-java* folder.
 Just move the **frontend-java** folder away from there and restart Freedomotic without any GUI.